ietf-teep/architecture/draft-ietf-teep-architecture.md

     to pass the messages from the TAM to TEEs in the device.
 This calls for a component in the REE that Untrusted Applications can use to pass messages to TEEs.
-The TEEP Broker is thus an application in the REE or software library that can relay messages from a Client Application to a TEE in the device.
+The TEEP Broker is thus an application in the REE or software library that can relay messages from an Untrusted Application to a TEE in the device.
 A device usually comes with only one active TEE.
 A TEE may provide such a Broker to the device manufacturer to be bundled in devices.
 Such